BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - **Accurate** `ACTIVE`

-An Assault Ballista will only scatter 3" rather than 6"
+An Isengard Assault Ballista will only Scatter 3" rather than 6".

 - **Piercing Shot** `ACTIVE`

-A model hit will be flung back D6" if it has a Strength of 5 or lower.
-Any models passed over are knocked prone and take a Strength 5 hit.
-The flung model stops if it hits impassable terrain or a model with Strength 6 or higher, and both take a Strength 6 hit.
-The flung model is knocked prone if it survives.
-If the flung model would end its movement over other models, those models are moved the minimum distance to allow the flung model to be placed.
+A model that is hit by the shot of an Isengard Assault Ballista will be flung back D6" directly away from the Ballista if it has a Strength of 5 or lower.
+Any model that is passed over by the flung model suffers a Strength 5 hit and will be knocked Prone.
+If the flung model comes into contact with a piece of impassable terrain or a model with a Strength of 6 or higher, then it will stop and both the flung model and the model or piece of terrain that was hit will suffer one Strength 6 hit.
+After being flung back, the flung model will be knocked Prone if they survive.
+If after the model is flung back it would finish over other models and it has survived, then simply move the other models the minimum distance possible to allow the flung model to be placed where it has landed.

 - **Raise the Ladders!** `ACTIVE`

-An Isengard Assault Ballista can be used to raise a ladder onto enemy battlements in a siege game.
-Choose a point on the battlements within range and roll to hit.
-If successful, place a ladder within 6" of the wall base below the target point against the battlements.
-A model that was carrying the ladder can be placed at the top and will count as charging if there is a defender there.
-If not, the model can move normally.
+In a siege game, an Isengard Assault Ballista can be used to raise a ladder onto enemy battlements.
+To do this, choose a point on the battlements within range, Arc of Sight and Line of Sight of the Ballista and roll To Hit as usual.
+If the To Hit Roll is successful, place a siege ladder that is within 6" of the wall base below the target point against the battlements.
+A single model that was carrying the ladder can then be placed at the top of this ladder, and will count as Charging if there is a defender at the top of the battlements where the ladder was raised.
+If not, the model can Move as normal.

 ---

-**Uruk-hai Engineer**
+**Uruk-hai Siege Crew**

 **URUK-HAI | ISENGARD | WARRIOR, INFANTRY | 25MM**